strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

 Service Contact - No Show
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Where an appointment was made for a client, but the client failed to attend the appointment, as represented by a code.
+Where an appointment was made for an intended participant(s), but the intended participant(s) failed to attend the appointment, as represented by a code.

 :Field name: service_contact_no_show